- Search The Registry

 - My Account

-He toured with Jazz At The Philharmonic and in the 1950s his work came to the attention of millions who never knew his name when he performed with the Nelson Riddle orchestra behind the vocals of Frank Sinatra.
-In the 1960s he worked occasionally with Basie again but was mostly heard as a soloist, touring extensively on the international club and festival circuit.
-He also recorded with the saxophonists Jimmy Forrest and Eddie "Lockjaw" Davis.
-In performance Edison often favored playing with a Harmon mute and, while he had many imitators, few matched his laconic wit and inventiveness.
+He toured with Jazz At The Philharmonic, and in the 1950s, his work came to the attention of millions who never knew his name when he performed with the Nelson Riddle orchestra behind the vocals of Frank Sinatra.
+In the 1960s, he occasionally worked with Basie again but was mostly heard as a soloist, touring extensively on the international club and festival circuit.
+He also recorded with the saxophonist Jimmy Forrest and Eddie "Lockjaw" Davis.
+Edison often favored playing with a Harmon mute in performance, and while he had many imitators, few matched his laconic wit and inventiveness.

 His trademark of repeated single notes is something no other trumpeter has been able to use to such good effect.
-On his numerous recording dates he was teamed with most of the big names in jazz and continually defied his advancing years.
-In November 1989, he appeared as featured soloist with the Frank Wess-Harry Edison Orchestra at the Fujitsu-Concord Jazz Festival in Japan.
+He was teamed with most of the big names in jazz on his numerous recording dates and continually defied his advancing years.
+In November 1989, he appeared as a featured soloist with the Frank Wess-Harry Edison Orchestra at the Fujitsu-Concord Jazz Festival in Japan.

 by Harry N. Abrams, Incorporated, New York